trskop/grimoire/articles/2019-12-05-nix-shell-shebang.markdown

 --  , ...
     }

--- | Figure some things that don't need to be tracked by Shake. getOptions :: IO Options getOptions = undefined  -- TODO
+-- | Figure out some things that don't need to be tracked by Shake. getOptions :: IO Options getOptions = undefined  -- TODO